DingoEatingFuzz/mlange-2018/src/projects/us-in-water.md

 ## The Web Cartography class

 From the first day of this class, I was drawn to big datasets that cripple browsers.
 I tried placing every building in Shanghai on a map.
 When confronted with performance issues, I added a heatmap layer.
-When confronted with more performance issues, I wrote my own object tracking using a quadtree.
+When confronted with more performance issues, I wrote my own object tracking using a quadtree and frustrum culling.

 This class taught us a lot about manipulating GIS data from both QGIS and the commandline, using tools like [topojson]() and [turf.js]().
 I put these tools to use with this needlessly ambitious project that started a simple political statement which led me to a wonderful dataset.
 The dataset is the [National Hydrography Dataset](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/access-national-hydrography-products).
 The political statement was